WorksWithJava/Mariadb-XA-10.5-bug-replication/readme.md

 This bug only seems to happen if the following conditions are true:

+- More than one participant is present in the XA transaction
 - `replicate_do_db` is present on the slave
+- A schema outside of `replicate_do_db` is touched either because:
-- DML statements are executed with a database selected that is not listed in `replicate_do_db` including none (e.g. `jdbc:mariadb://localhost:3306` or `jdbc:mariadb://localhost:3306/junkschema` vs `jdbc:mariadb://localhost:3306/srcschema`)
+  - DML statements are executed with a schema selected that is not listed in `replicate_do_db` including none (e.g. `jdbc:mariadb://localhost:3306` or `jdbc:mariadb://localhost:3306/junkschema` vs `jdbc:mariadb://localhost:3306/srcschema`)
+  - DML statements are executed on a schema outside of those listed in `replicate_do_db`

 ## Prerequisites: